invariant-labs/protocol/docs/docs/aleph_zero/overview.md

 The "Logic" folder hosts a suite of mathematical calculations which are primarily designed for conducting test calculations and supporting our SDK.
 It is noteworthy that optimization efforts for these calculations need not be exhaustive, as they are intended for off-chain use and will not be executed on the blockchain.

+#### Entrypoints

+An "Entrypoint" file consolidates all contract entrypoints within a single trait, streamlining the organization of key functionalities.
+This modular approach enhances code clarity and accessibility, providing a centralized location for developers to locate and understand the various entrypoints available within the contract.

 ### Test Helpers

 The "Test Helpers" directory contains macros designed for efficient end-to-end testing.
 These macros abstract low-level calls and transaction building, allowing developers to focus solely on verifying expected logic during tests.
 This minimizes code repetition, simplifies the testing interface, and ensures a clear and concise testing environment.